oroinc/crm/src/Oro/Bundle/AccountBundle/Resources/doc/api/account.md

 #### get_subresource

-Retrieve the record of the organization a specific account belongs to.
+Retrieve a record of the organization a specific account belongs to.

 #### get_relationship